 International Student - $180.00 per credit hour

-All students will be classified as resident, nonresident or international student for tuition purposes when they register for classes.
+All students will be classified as a resident, nonresident or international students for tuition purposes when they register for classes.
 When the College is unsure of a student’s residency classification, the College will assess the higher tuition rate.
-The burden of showing that the residence classification should be changed is on the student.
+The burden of showing that the residency classification should be changed is on the student.
 The Residence Classification Policy and Procedures of the College are available for inspection at the Admissions & Registration Office.

 Registration Fee: $22.00

 Student Identification Card: $7.00

 Student Activity Fee: $15.00

 Student Health Fee: $15.00